alikauc/Multimodal-Garbage-Classification/README.md

 # Multi-Modal Garbage Classification ♻️

 A deep learning system that classifies garbage into Green, Blue, Black, or Other bins using both images and text descriptions.
 Built with EfficientNetV2-S for vision, DistilBERT for language, and trained on HPC (Compute Canada).
-Note that both Jupiter notebook and .py files are provided here.
+Note that both [Jupiter notebook](https://github.com/alikauc/Multimodal-Garbage-Classification/blob/main/MultimodalGarbageClassifier%20(1).ipynb) and [.py](https://github.com/alikauc/Multimodal-Garbage-Classification/blob/main/gclasswithtxmg.py) files are provided here.
 Use .py for training on HPC.

 ## 📌 Overview
 Proper waste classification supports recycling, reduces landfill usage, and advances environmental sustainability.
 This project combines computer vision and natural language processing to improve classification accuracy.
 * Image branch → Extracts features from object photos.